gretelai/navigator-helpers/README.md

 ## Configuration

 The data augmentation configuration is created using the `DataAugmentationConfig` class.
-This includes setting the number of instructions and responses to generate, temperature, token limits, and specifying the Gretel API key, primary model, and maximum number of co-teaching LLMs.
+This includes setting the number of instructions and responses to generate, temperature, token limits, and specifying the API key, primary model, and maximum number of co-teaching LLMs.

 Fields are added to the configuration to specify the context, instruction, and response columns.